 This one is owned and funded by your employer and reimburses employees tax-free for eligible out-of-pocket medical expenses, including individual health insurance premiums….and crutches!
 You might have this in addition to an HSA.
 It works like this:

 - The company sets HRA contribution amounts and designs the plan.

 - Employees submit a reimbursement request (usually to a third-party HRA administrator).

 - After approval, the company reimburses employees tax-free for the approved expense via payroll, check, or direct deposit.

-- Keep in mind: If you haven’t met your deductible yet, crutches often fall in the list of items insurance will not cover before your deductible has been met.
-Consider possible alternatives -FSA/HSA/HRA – that we mentioned earlier in this post.
 Feeling better and having more freedom to move around and stand comfortably is NOT a luxury.
 The longer you use regular crutches, the greater the chance of secondary injuries – damage to shoulders, wrists, hands and/or nerves!
 We don’t recommend waiting until you meet your deductible or another full year until your circumstances change.
-After considering all of your payment sources, if a new pair isn’t in the budget, consider these options, which are all subject to inventory levels:
+After considering all of your payment sources, if a new pair isn’t in the budget, consider purchasing a pair of refurbished crutches.